Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ## General

-In this post I'll go over setting up a simple application on the newly released Kubernetes 1.2 version.
-I am not that familiar with earlier Kubernetes versions as I haven't been a fan of all the necessary configuration to get simple things running, but with version 1.2 a lot of progress has been made to make k8s easier and simpler to use.
+In this post, we go over setting up a simple application on the newly released Kubernetes 1.2 version, which has simplified configuration and made k8s easier to use.

 ## Installation

-Installing Kubernetes on OS X is straightforward.
-You just run the two lines
+Installing Kubernetes on OS X is straightforward by running the two lines

 {% highlight bash %}
 export KUBERNETES_PROVIDER=vagrant
 curl -sS https://get.k8s.io | bash
 {% endhighlight %}

-and Kubernetes is downloaded.
 The package is large (over 425MB) and will take some time to download.

-The script immediately starts up the Vagrant based local environment with two nodes, master and node-1.
-While starting up the virtual machines are automatically provisioned and updated which takes several minutes.
-The setup should be completed with a success message.
+The script immediately starts up the Vagrant-based local environment with two nodes: master and node-1.
+While starting up, the virtual machines are automatically provisioned and updated, which takes several minutes.
+The setup should complete with a success message.

 ## Controlling

 The downloaded package is automatically extracted to a subdirectory called kubernetes.
 The scripts used for controlling kubernetes are located in kubernetes/cluster.
-This directory can either be added to the path or most of the work can be done in that directory as then also Vagrant knows about the status of the VirtualBox environments without having to use global-status and machine ids.
+This directory can either be added to the path or most of the work can be done in that directory.
+With the second option, Vagrant also knows about the status of the VirtualBox environments without having to use global-status and machine ids.

-You can access the Kubernetes dashboard and Cockpit through the URLs that are listed after the setup has completed.
-I tried installing a simple service through Cockpit and the end result is different than what you get by installing using the new `kubectl.sh run` command, so I decided to stick with the commandline.
+Access to the Kubernetes dashboard and Cockpit is through the URLs that are listed after the setup has completed.
+We tried installing a simple service through Cockpit, and the end result was different than what we got by installing using the new `kubectl.sh run` command, so we decided to stick with the commandline.

 ### Suspending and resuming

-The status of the Vagrant controlled VMs can be checked either by running `vagrant global-status` or if you're in the kubernetes/cluster directory just by issuing `vagrant status`.
-With `vagrant suspend` the VMs are saved and they can later on be resumed with `vagrant up`.
+The status of the Vagrant controlled VMs can be checked either by running `vagrant global-status` or if in the kubernetes/cluster directory just by issuing `vagrant status`.
+With `vagrant suspend` the VMs are saved and can be resumed later with `vagrant up`.
 If you are not in the kubernetes/cluster folder, you need to provide the ids for the commands to work.

 ### Accessing the nodes